-Research and Development Investment (in millions) 2014 2015 2016 2017 2018 Total Investment Soil Survey Research \$2 \$2 \$1 \$1 \$1 \$7
+Research and Development Investment (in millions) 2013 2014 2015 2016 2017 Total Investment Soil Survey Research \$2 \$2 \$2 \$1 \$1 \$8 Table 29: Five Vear Summary of Soil Su NOV Docoar ch and Dovol anmont Co te

-Table 26: Five Year Summary of Soil Survey Research and Development Costs
+Table 29: Five Year Summary of Soil Survey Research and Development Costs

-Soil survey research outputs are primarily technical documents prepared for the scientific community and other customers and are disclosed in SSD and NCSS annual reports.
-For example, in FY 2018 NRCS funded a published study concerning how legacy soil data around the world can be preserved by scanning soil data in paper format into online databases.
+Soil survey research outputs are primarily technical documents prepared for the scientific community and other customers, and are disclosed in SSD and NCSS annual reports.
+For example, in FY 2017 NRCS funded a published study concerning how legacy soil data around the world can be preserved by scanning soil data in paper format into online databases.
 Soil survey research outputs relate to the NRCS Strategic Plan Goal, "High Quality Productive Soils".
 Outcomes from these outputs directly and indirectly relate to the efficiency and quality of the soil survey and its use for natural resource conservation activities.